 Size Image Description Source

-LCI(L)-436 467k LCI(L)-436 at anchor probably during builders trials, date and location unknown.
+LCI(L)-436 467k USS LCI(L)-436 at anchor probably during builders trials, date and location unknown.
 Note the lines for her camouflage pattern drawn on the hull prior to the ship receiving her camouflage paint.

 US National Archives photo.